zappee/portfolio-analyzer/README.md

 ## 6) Generating a portfolio summary diagram
 In this project I use [gnuplot][gnuplot] to draw charts, but you can use any other tool like the embedded chart of [Libre Office Calc][libreoffice] or Excel.
 Gnuplot is a great tool, it is a swiss knife.
 The benefits of using this tool are
-* Portable command-line driven graphing utility for Linux, OS/2, MS Windows, OSX, VMS, and many other platforms
+* Portable command-line driven graphing utility for Linux, OS/2, MS Windows, OSX, VMS, and other platforms
 * Powerful and excellent graphic tool
 * The source code is copyrighted but freely distributed (i.e., you don't have to pay for it)
 * Simple to use